1. A retail storefront,

 --Who is your amazing photographer?

 Our lifestyle shots are the work of a few different photographers.
 There's Rachel Eng from Denver, Rebecca McCoy from the Texas Hill Country, our very own Elliot, and a few ugly ones from me.
-Elliot shoots all of the product for the website, which is not easy when the photo cube is also the nesting area for a gaggle of small weiner dogs.
+Jordan shoots all of the product for the website, which is not easy when the photo cube is also the nesting area for a gaggle of small weiner dogs.

 If you still have questions, concerns, or requests, please